 As your strength and endurance improve, work on your form weekly and slowly add more reps or time to your workouts.
 Always listen to your body and make necessary changes to ensure a safe and effective workout.

-Wondering what this free special 28-day calisthenics workout gives you?
+Wondering what this 28-day calisthenics workout gives you?
 If you do it consistently, calisthenics can deliver remarkable results.

 • Strength gains